oscaribv/pyaneti/README.md

 If you have all the dependencies installed, the make procces should end without error.

-Now you are ready to run the code for the first time.
+Now you are ready to run the code for the first time!
+Just type

 ```